ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 We are looking at ways of detecting partial airspeed sensor failures and hope to add some protection into the code in the future.

-Why don't my surfaces move enough with FLAPERON_OUTPUT, VTAIL_OUTPUT or ELEVON_OUTPUT?
+Why don't my surfaces move enough when using flaperons, elevons, or v-tail?
 -----------------------------------------------------------------------------------------

 You are probably using the default MIXING_GAIN of 0.5.
 The default is